International Master in Structural Mechanics and Coupled Systems - MR15101A

 - To raise awareness of the corporate culture of major French groups and the project management methods in force to integrate this know-how into project management.

 International, European and French students willing to pursue a Master degree program in English, and possessing a Bachelor-level degree in one of following fields: Mechanical Engineering, Civil and Structural Engineering, Engineering Design, Mechatronics.
-Admission is also possible at the M2 (2nd year level) if you can justify 4 years of study in one of the fields mentioned above with equivalent M1 (1st year) courses.
+Admission is also possible in M2 (2nd year of Master) if you already have a Master’s degree or if you have a first year of Master’s degree already validated in one of the fields mentioned above with courses equivalent to those of M1 (1st year of Master).

 - 2-page curriculum vitae (CV);